Printable Montessori Continent 3-Part Cards Make Geography Fun

 Here’s a list of the standard Montessori continent colors.

-For families who are learning a new language with their kids, I’ve also translated color and continent names in simplified Chinese, traditional Chinese, Hanyu Pinyin, and Korean.
+For families learning a new language with their kids, I’ve also translated color and continent names into simplified Chinese, traditional Chinese, Hanyu Pinyin, and Korean.

 - Orange: North America